 How to Avoid Receiving a Gift You Don’t Like

-If you can’t openly talk to your parents or other gift-givers, try to lead by example.
+If you can’t openly talk to your parents, partner, or other gift-givers, try to lead by example.
 Begin by modeling the behavior you’d like to see.
 That begins by stating your gift-giving policy.
 Like my mom, you can say, “If you don’t like this gift, please let me know.”